Timonsc/HAApy/README.md

 See [1, 2] for further explanations.

 # Usage
-There's two options to run this script.
+There's three options to run this script.
 ## 1. Docker Compose
 Requirements: docker compose